MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver.md

 **R Server** is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers (Linux and Windows) and clusters (Hadoop and Apache Spark).
 Along with **R Client**, R Server is an execution engine for solutions built on **ScaleR** technology, extending open source R with infrastructure and support for high-performance analytics, statistical analysis, machine learning scenarios, and massively large datasets.
 The primary difference between R Server and R Client is scale and workload distribution.
 Only R Server can accommodate big data on distributed file systems like Hadoop MapReduce and Spark.

-You can install R Server on a supported server or cluster, and then use it to run existing solutions that you previously built using **R Client** and a development tools like **R Tools for Visual Studio**.
-Although ScaleR functions are not required in the solutions you deploy, the full value of Microsoft R is realized only with ScaleR.
+You can install R Server on a supported server or cluster, and then use it to run existing solutions that you previously built using **R Client** and tools like **R Tools for Visual Studio**.
+Although ScaleR functions are not required in the solutions you deploy, the full value of Microsoft R is realized only with ScaleR technology.

-R Server is the next generation of the former Revolution R Enterprise server, acquired by Microsoft and distributed commercially for these platforms: Linux, Hadoop, Teradata.
-It's also available for Windows as a feature of SQL Server.
+R Server is the next generation of the former Revolution R Enterprise server, acquired by Microsoft and distributed commercially for these platforms: Azure, Windows, Linux, Hadoop, Teradata, SQL Server.
 See [Supported Platforms](rserver-install-supported-platforms.md) for details.

 ## Components of R Server